-Topic Efficiency – This metric (found in Topic Research) represents the ratio between a topic’s search volume and difficulty.
+Topic Efficiency (in Topic Research) – A qualitative metric that represents the ratio between a topic’s search volume and difficulty.
 A higher Topic Efficiency score is generally the result of higher volume and lower difficulty.
 High Topic Efficiency can represent a good topic to target with content marketing efforts.

-Traffic % – The Traffic % (shown in the Organic Positions & Advertising Positions reports) coincides with the overall traffic number shown in the top left in both reports.
-You will notice a Traffic % for each keyword and corresponding landing page the queried domain ranks for.
-This represents how much of the overall traffic is coming from the specific keyword to a specific page.
+Traffic % (in the Organic Positions & Advertising Positions reports) – A metric that represents how much of the overall site traffic is coming from the specific keyword to a specific page.
+The Traffic % coincides with the overall traffic number shown in the top left in both reports.
+You will notice a Traffic % for each keyword and the corresponding landing page the queried domain ranks for.

-Traffic Cost – (found in Domain Analytics) Is how much an advertiser would have to spend on average per month in Google Ads to rank for all of the keywords and positions listed in the report.
+Traffic Cost (found in Domain Analytics) – How much an advertiser would have to spend on average per month in Google Ads to receive all the traffic the source received from organic search for all of the keywords and positions listed in the report.
 This number is provided to give you a baseline estimation of how valuable a domain’s keyword portfolio is.
 This metric is gathered through a proprietary method that takes multiple values into consideration including CPC, volume, competition level, and more.

-Trend – Indicates the changes in the number of searches for this keyword over the last 12 months.
+Trend (in Semrush) – A graph that Indicates the changes in the number of searches for this keyword over the last 12 months.

 Tweet Listings – Links from Twitter that are listed within the SERP.